MiladMokhtaridoost/Signature/README.md

 ## 1. LWLR

-In the LWLR folder, you'll find the Local Weighted Linear Regression (LWLR) model.
+In the LWLR folder, you will find the Local Weighted Linear Regression (LWLR) model.
 This non-parametric supervised learning approach systematically assesses relationships between all loci on all chromosomes using Hi-C/Omni-C data.
 The detailed information and instructions for implementing the LWLR model are provided within this folder.

 ## 2. Community Detection